Puppy Day School

 For your puppy to be the best he can be!

-Puppies have a critical socialization period that starts at 3 weeks and ends at 18 weeks of age.
+Puppies have a critical socialization period that starts at 3 weeks and ends as early as 14 weeks of age.
 During this critical time, your pup needs to have positive experiences of people, other dogs, surfaces, objects, sounds, handling, and much more.
-While you're out of the house during the day, your pup is missing out on socialization opportunities.
+Hanging out at home, your pup is missing out on socialization opportunities.
 The Puppy Center's Day School makes the most of this time through a puppy socialization curriculum thoughtfully designed by your trainer, Mary Bradford.
+This program is a bonus for pups who are enrolled in our Puppy Kindergarten classes and meet the criteria to attend.

 We Have Answers.